-Alternative first-line options for more elderly or less fit ii. patients iii.
+- ii.
+Alternative first-line options for more elderly or less fit patients - chlorambucil with obinutuzumab or ofatumumab iii.
 Clinical trials

 For elderly or less fit patients, who are less likely to respond to chemo-immunotherapy, and advanced, recurrent, poor prognostic groups such as 17p deletion, BCR and BCL-2 inhibitors are also first-line treatment options.
 Options are: